The Best 55-inch TVs (2023 Reviews)

 The TV supports backlight strobing at both 60Hz and 120Hz, as well as framerate interpolation at both 30FPS and 60FPS.

 Variable refresh rate technology (FreeSync, G-SYNC Compatible) is supported too, and so is 4:4:4 chroma.
-You can prevent 24p judder from any source, while the TV is based on Tizen OS.
+You can prevent 24p judder from any source, while the TV is based on Google TV OS.

 Design & Connectivity

-The Samsung QN90A has a very slim design despite having a full-array local dimming implementation.
-The bezels are ultra-thin on all four sides and there’s a 200x200mm VESA mount compatibility pattern.
+The Hisense U8K has a very slim design despite having a full-array local dimming implementation and it’s VESA mount compatible.

-Connectivity options include one HDMI 2.1 port, three HDMI 2.0 ports (HDMI3 with eARC/ARC support for Dolby Atmos/Digital), two USB 2.0 ports, a digital audio jack, 60W built-in speakers (4.2.2 configuration), tuner, Ethernet, and WiFi.
+Connectivity options include two HDMI 2.1 ports, two HDMI 2.0 ports (eARC/ARC support for Dolby Atmos/Digital and DTS:X), two USB 2.0 ports, both analog and digital audio jacks, integrated speakers, tuner, Ethernet, and WiFi.

 The Pros: